bloomsburyai/cape-document-qa/docs.md

 pytest cape_document_qa
 ```

-## For users who want to run a quick evalation:
+## For users who want to run a quick evaluation:

 There is a script that will allow users to evaluate datasets in the squad format.
 This is useful for those who have some data for their domain, and just want to